Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Energy and Utilities: Power plants, particularly coal-fired ones, can experience coal dust explosions.
 Finely divided dust generated from the handling and transportation of coal as a solid material, poses significant risks.

-Historical Combustible Dust Explosions, Incidents and Lessons Learned
+Historical Dust Explosions, Incidents and Lessons Learned

-Notable Dust Explosions from the Past:
+Notable Explosions from the Past:

 The Washburn “A” Mill Explosion (1878): Located in Minneapolis, Minnesota, this explosion was one of the deadliest in American history, resulting in the loss of 18 lives.
 The incident was a harsh reminder of the dangers of dusts related explosions in flour mills.